 How to Mail a Resume and Cover Letter

-If you've never mailed a resume and cover letter, you may be wondering how to do so correctly.
-With this guide for newcomers to the workforce, get the tips you need to make sure your materials arrive in the mail looking professional.
+If you've never mailed a resume and its accompanying cover letter, you may be wondering how to do so correctly.
+With this guide for newcomers to the workforce, get the tips you need to make sure your materials arrive in the mail on time and looking professional.

 Should a Resume and Cover Letter be Stapled or Paper Clipped?